- Stylish crafts: Hakone Yosegi Zaiku Marquetry

 When you hear Hakone yosegi zaiku, what comes to your mind first?
 Maybe many of you think of puzzle boxes on which zuku sheets with beautiful patterns are pasted.

-Puzzle boxes are gimmick boxes made with the Japanese kumiki (joining wood together) technique.
+Puzzle boxes are gimmick boxes made with the Japanese kumiki (linked wood) technique.
 Puzzle boxes have a mechanism where they can be opened by sliding the faces in a specific order.
 Only people who know the sliding procedure can open them.
-They have a similar appeal as treasure boxes.
+They have a similar appeal to treasure boxes.

 The procedure to open a puzzle box consists of at least of four steps.
 Some puzzle boxes need up to over 1,000 steps.
 Even one mistake will prevent you from opening the box.